saugns/saugns/README.md

-While the language is still primitive relative to the goal (a useful language for writing electronic music), it makes it simple to experiment with sounds.
+While the language is still primitive relative to the goal (a useful language for writing electronic music), it makes it simple to experiment with sounds and soundscapes.
-A collection of basic wave types are supported, as well as AM/RM, FM, and PM (the "FM" of most commercial synthesizers).
-An arbitrary number of oscillators can be used.
+An arbitrary number of audio generators of the types provided can be used, and combined with various types of modulation.

 The program reads SAU (Scriptable AUdio) files or strings, and can output to system audio, a 16-bit PCM WAV file,